So, on to Central Europe. To Budapest.

 Just so you know, Hungarians hate it when you refer to Hungary as being in Eastern Europe.
 They are in C-E-N-T-R-A-L-E-U-R-O-P-E!

 The train conductor came to our cabin as we left Munich.
-He advised us to always bolt our door throughout the journey.
-That was a piece of unnerving advice.
-My mind went to the movie Murder On the Orient Express.
+He advised we bolt our door throughout the journey.
+That was an unnerving piece of advice.
+What did he mean bolt our door?
+My mind went to Murder On the Orient Express.
 I asked the the conductor if there was a possibility of theft or robbery.
 He shrugged and smiled.

 I bolted the door after him.

 It was an uneventful journey.
 It was dark.
 We went through sleeping villages and towns.
 Nothing of interest.
 There was a full moon out and my mind began to entertain ludicrous thoughts.
 What if a lycan suddenly jumped on the train with by Van Helsin in hot pursuit?
 After all, Transylvania was not far off.
 I thought I even saw what looked like Dracula perched on a church spire.
 I was bored out of my mind.
 Anything to pass the time.

 At some point during the journey, I woke up to the sounds of loud conversations on the corridor.
 Must have been around 2 am.

 Soon there was a loud knock on our door.
 We didn’t open it.
 I wasn’t going to open my door in the middle of the night in the middle of nowhere when I’d been advised to bolt it.

 After a few seconds the knock was repeated.
 This time heavier.
 It was accompanied by a deep-throated announcement “border officer” or something to that effect.
 Only then did we open the door.